Introduction

 During menopause, your body doesn’t respond the same way it used to.
 What worked before — the long cardio sessions, low-calorie diets, or generic gym programs or classes— no longer delivers the same results.

 Our trainers are more than instructors.
 They’re accountability partners who understand how hormonal shifts affect strength, recovery, energy, and mindset.
-Every session is tailored to where you’re at, so you feel guided, never overwhelmed.
+Every session is tailored to your individual fitness level, so you feel guided, never overwhelmed.
+Incorporating strength training into your exercise program is a key strategy to help improve muscle mass, bone density, and overall well-being during menopause.

 You’ll be supported to: